Niloofar-Sh/SBMLtoBGs/README.md

 **5. Verified_other_conversions:** includes other SBML models that have been converted into bond graphs using our function.
 Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/Verified_other_conversions]

+**6. CriteriaCheck:** includes 2 folders: 1.
+ODE SBML models from BioModels (1136 curated+non-curated models) AND 2.
+Three exemplar annotated models which meet our criteria for bond graph conversion + one random model.
+The script (CriteriaCheck.ipynb) iterates through models in a directory and counts the proper models which meet the criteria for bond graph conversion.
+Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/CriteriaCheck]